Getting legal help

 - assist specific groups of people, such as young people, women, or people with mental illness or disabilities.

-Each CLC has different eligibility guidelines as to who they can help, what legal issues they can help with and how much help they can provide.
-As a general rule, when assessing eligibility, a CLC will look at issues including:
+Each community legal centres has different eligibility guidelines as to who they can help, what legal issues they can help with and how much help they can provide.
+As a general rule, when assessing eligibility, a community legal centres will look at issues including:

 - the capacity of the centre to assist.

-If the CLC cannot help you, they may be able to refer you to another organisation that can help.
+If the community legal centres cannot help you, they may be able to refer you to another organisation that can help.